 Chanisavail Checks if some of those asked stations are available.

-Be aware the AVAILSTATUS variable is utilized for both apparatus state and cause code.
+Be aware the AVAILSTATUS variable is utilizing for both apparatus state and cause code.
 It’s thus possible in order for it to provide a price that can indicate a gadget is available as it is not.
-It’s suggested that your AVAILORIGCHAN factor can be used alternatively to see if it’s the gadget is not.
+It’s suggest that your AVAILORIGCHAN factor can use alternatively to see if it’s the gadget is not.

-The following variables would likely be put via This application:
+The following variables will likely put via This application:

 $AVAILCHAN — that the title of this available station, in case one proceeds

-$AVAILORIGCHAN — the only real station name which was used to make the station
+$AVAILORIGCHAN — the only real station name which is using to make the station

 0 AST_DEVICE_UNKNOWN –“Unknown”; station remains legitimate, but the not known state.